ikmb/bacterial-annotation/docs/usage.md

 # Usage information

 This pipeline is configured to run on the IKMB medCluster.
-More generel support for other compute systems may follow later.
+More general support for other compute systems may follow later.

 ## Basic example

 ```
-nextflow run ikmb/bacterial-annotation --assemblies '/path/to/assemblies/*.fasta' --tools prokka
+nextflow run ikmb/bacterial-annotation --assemblies '/path/to/assemblies/*.fasta' --tools prokka,dfast
 ```

 ## Options